arskom/spyne/doc/source/manual/05-02_validation.rst

 These primitives are:

+**validate_string**
-- *validate_string* - invoked when the variable is extracted from the input XML data.
+    invoked when the variable is extracted from the input XML data.
+**validate_native**
-- *validate_native* - invoked after the string is converted to a specific Python value.
+    invoked after the string is converted to a specific Python value.

 Since all data comes in as a byte stream, when you read it you get a ``str`` instance.
 So the ``validate_string`` hook is your first line of defense